pruthvist322-bit/Mypage/README.md

-A Java 25 project built to practice the **Maven default build lifecycle** (validate → compile → test → package → verify → install → deploy), packaged as a deployable **WAR**, with a small styled front end — "Blueprint Garage", a spec-sheet style car showcase — served as the app's my jenkins pagee .
+A Java 25 project built to practice the **Maven default build lifecycle** (validate → compile → test → package → verify → install → deploy), packaged as a deployable **WAR**, with a small styled front end — "Blueprint Garage", a spec-sheet style car showcase — served as the app's my jenkins page .

 ## Project structure